apache/cordova-docs/www/docs/en/3.0.0/cordova/contacts/ContactName/contactname.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactName
 ---

 ContactName
 ===========

-Contains different kinds of information about a `Contact` object's name.
+Contains different kinds of information about a `[Contact](../Contact/contact.html)` object's name.

 Properties
 ----------